Energy

 At the close of 2023, the EU’s member states had a combined installed capacity of around 19 GW of offshore wind power, with many more GW in either the tendering, planning or development phase.

-A coalition of European countries, Belgium, Denmark, Germany, the Netherlands, France, the UK, Norway, Ireland and Luxembourg have set a joint target of 120 GW of offshore wind in the North Sea by 2030.
+A coalition of European countries, Belgium, Denmark, Germany, the Netherlands, France, the UK, Norway, Ireland, and Luxembourg, has set a joint target of 120 GW of offshore wind in the North Sea by 2030.
 This is to rise to 300 GW by 2050.
-The Baltic Sea countries, Germany, Poland, Sweden, Finland, Estonia, Lithuania and Latvia have committed to install 20 GW by 2030 and 93 GW by 2050.
+The Baltic Sea countries, Germany, Poland, Sweden, Finland, Estonia, Lithuania, and Latvia, have committed to installing 20 GW by 2030 and 93 GW by 2050.

 Leave a comment